kaisenlinux/manpages-dev/category/SystemSecurity/Htop.md

             Go to the help screen

        F2, S
             Go  to  the  setup screen, where you can configure the meters displayed at the top of the screen, set various display options, choose among color schemes, and select which columns are displayed, in which order.

        F3, /
             Incrementally search the command lines of all the displayed processes.
 The currently selected (highlighted) command will update as you type.
 While in search mode, pressing F3 will cycle through matching occurrences.
 Pressing Shift-F3 will cycle backwards.

             Alternatively the search can be started by simply typing the command you are looking for, although for the first character normal key bindings take precedence.

        F4, \
             Incremental  process  filtering:  type in part of a process command line and only processes whose names match will be shown.
-To cancel filtering, enter the
-            Filter option again and press Esc.
+To cancel filtering, enter the Filter option again and press Esc.

        F5, t
             Tree view: organize processes by parenthood, and layout the relations between them as a tree.
-Toggling the key will switch between tree and your  previ‐ ously selected sort view.
-Selecting a sort view will exit tree view.
+Toggling the key will switch between tree and your previously selected sort view.
+Se‐ lecting a sort view will exit tree view.

        F6, <, >
             Selects a field for sorting, also accessible through < and >.
 The current sort field is indicated by a highlight in the header.